Come Follow Me - New Testament

 to follow the Lord.

-homes and careers to serve the Lord.
+their homes and careers to serve the Lord.

-President Heber J. Grant left a highly successful business enterprise.
+- President Heber J. Grant left a highly successful business enterprise.

-serve the Lord full time.
+successful careers to serve the Lord full time

 Gospel Doctrine Notebook